1111 N. Northshore Drive, Suite S-700

 John B. Waters III concentrates his practice in the areas of real estate development, commercial transactions and business issues.

 He represents developers in commercial real estate transactions and also represents lenders, buyers, sellers, landlords and tenants.
-Waters handles projects in all stages of development – from optioning property through financing, zoning, acquisition, leasing and operating to selling projects, including “big box” developments such as Publix, Walmart, Target, Home Depot, Lowe’s, Meijer, Walgreens, Best Buy and similar businesses.
+Waters handles projects in all stages of development – from optioning property through financing, zoning, acquisition, leasing and operating to selling projects, including “big box” developments such as Publix, Walmart, Target, Home Depot, Lowe’s, Meijer, Walgreens, Aldi and similar businesses.
 He has worked on projects throughout the Southeast.
 Between earning his college and law degrees, Waters worked for a national bank, a valuable experience for his legal career.

 Waters has been lead developer counsel for these successful projects: